-In this course, we will utilize several methods of instruction, including lectures, the textbook, multi-media presentations, lab assignments (Google Earth), current events research and discussion, along with an in-class group project activity.
+In this course, we will utilize several methods of instruction, including lectures, the textbook, multi-media presentations, lab assignments (Google Earth), current events research and discussion, along with a group project/presentation.

 Lectures: Typical class meetings will consist of lectures, usually in the form of power point presentations.
 Students should attend all lectures having completed the assigned reading material on the given lecture topic.
 Students should take notes on the lectures.
-Template slides for organized note-taking are available on the course Blackboard page.

-Textbook: All assigned readings from this course come from McKnight's Physical Geography Third California Edition, the required text.
+Textbook: All assigned readings from this course come from Rubenstein's An Introduction to Human Geography: The Cultural Landscape, the required text.
 Students should read the assigned material before lectures related to the topics covered in the various reading assignments.
 Students must complete reading quizzes, covering the assigned readings, before each quiz's posted due date.
 The quizzes are taken online, via Blackboard.